Updated July 6, 2023

 JDBC’s full form is Java Database Connectivity.
-It is basically a Java API that is used to execute and connect query along with the database.
-It is considered to be part of Java SE, that is, Java Standard Edition.
-API of JDBC makes uses of drivers of JDBC in order to get connected along with the database.
-We can consider four types of JDBC drivers mentioned as below :
+It is a Java API that executes and connects queries with the database.
+It is considered part of Java SE, Java Standard Edition.
+API of JDBC makes use of drivers of JDBC to get connected along with the database.
+We can consider four types of JDBC drivers mentioned below :

 - JDBC-ODBC Bridge Driver

 Developers can utilize the JDBC API to access tabular data stored in various relational databases.
 Using JDBC API, you can save, update, delete, and fetch the data from the database.
 Therefore, Microsoft provides Open Database Connectivity (ODBC) as the standard for database connectivity.

 Establishing a connection with an application or a data source, sending queries, updating statements, and processing results can be easily done using JDBC or Java Database Connectivity.
 It has made all the things mentioned below possible within a Java application –